parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 ```bash
 $ docker run --name cassandra-server --net host cloudsuite/data-serving:server
 ```

+The following options can be used to modify the setting of the server:
+- `--listen-ip=<u8.u8.u8.u8>`: Cassandra's listening IP address.
+By default, the script would automatically detect the active IP address and use it for Cassandra.
+When the default setting does not work, or you have multiple IP addresses, you can use this option to specify one.
+- `--reader-count=<int>`: The number of reader threads Cassandra uses.
+According to Cassandra's suggestion, each disk containing the database could have 16 threads to hide its latency.
+The default value is 16, assuming all the data is stored in on a single disk.
+- `--writer-count=<int>`: The number of writer threads Cassandra uses.
+Cassandra recommends 8 thread per CPU core.
+The default value is 32.
+- `--heap-size=<int>`: The size of JVM heap.
+Its unit is GB and by default, JVM uses `max(min(1/2 ram, 1GB), min(1/4 ram, 8GB))`.
+It is good to overload the value when the server has enough DRAM for better performance, or restrict the value for explicit resource restriction.
+- `--affinity=<cpu_id, ...>`: The CPU Cassandra works on.
+This setting is useful to explicitly set CPU affinity.
+Usually, it is combined with container's resource management option (e.g., `--cpuset-cpus`).

 ### Multiple Server Containers

 Please note the server containers cannot be hosted on the same node when the host network configuration is used because they will all try to use the same port.